ModeX Therapeutics

 Acquisition in 2014

-Inspiro Medical Ltd. is a medical device company focused on creating an advanced inhalation platform for the delivery of various therapeutic agents.
-This platform is designed to administer both small molecules, such as corticosteroids and beta agonists, as well as larger macromolecules, including antibodies and vaccines.
-The company is currently conducting clinical trials involving its proprietary dry powder inhaler, Inspiromatic, specifically targeting asthmatic children.
-Through its innovative approach, Inspiro Medical aims to enhance treatment options for patients with respiratory diseases.
+Inspiro Medical Ltd. is a medical device company focused on creating an innovative inhalation platform that facilitates the delivery of both small molecules, including corticosteroids and beta agonists, and larger macromolecules, such as antibodies and vaccines.
+The company is actively conducting clinical trials involving its proprietary dry powder inhaler, Inspiromatic, specifically targeting children with asthma.
+Through its advanced technology, Inspiro Medical aims to enhance treatment options for respiratory diseases.

 PROLOR Biotech